shanminlin/statistical_inference/README.md

 Now we need to compare our current difference with all these 10000 differences.
 Below shows two examples.

 <img src='output_images/not_significant_diff.png'>
 The above example shows that there are about 10% of simulated values that are equal or larger than our current result.
+(By the way, this value is called p-value).
 This implies that the probability to obtain our current result or even larger differences due to natural variation is about 10%.
 This is pretty high, given that the common threshold is 1% or 5%.
 So the current conversion rate change in our sample is not statistically significant.

 <img src='output_images/with_diff.png'>
 The above example shows that no simulated values are equal or larger than our current result.
 So it is unlikely to obtain our current result due to natural variation or chance.
 So the current difference in conversion rate is statistically significant.